Table of Contents

 - 1 Bansko Jazz Fest: Swing into the magic of the jazz music

-- 1.2 Bansko Jazz Festival 2020 – participants, workshops, sessions
+- 1.2.2 Bansko Jazz Fest 2020 – participants, workshops, sessions

-- 1.3 The place
+- 1.2.3 The place

-- 1.4 The Jazz Festival Stage
+- 1.2.4 Bansko Jazz Fest Stage

-- 1.5 Some attractions to visit:
+- 1.2.5 Some attractions to visit:

 Bansko Jazz Fest: Swing into the magic of the jazz music

 What would you say if someone told you that you can visit one of the beautiful mountain resort towns in Bulgaria and at the same time spend a week listening to amazing jazz music?
-Well, it is possible.
-Every year the biggest and most prominent jazz event in Bulgaria takes place in Bansko, in August.
-You can visit the Bansko Jazz Fest 2020.
+What about to combine all that with relaxing spa?
+Well, this is possible with Bansko Jazz Fest 2020.

-The beginning of the Bansko Jazz Fest
+The beginning of Bansko Jazz Fest

 Founded by Dr Emil Iliev in 1998, Bansko Jazz Fest is a wonderful jazz event and tradition.
 He had the idea to provide some quality entertainment for his patients.
 He treated them in a spa hotel in the beautiful town of Bansko where they learned about a healthy lifestyle.

 Dr Iliev’s idea was a huge success among his patients.
 He thought it would be wonderful to offer the same experience not only to them but to all people visiting Bansko.

 2020 marks the 23rd edition of the Bansko Jazz Festival.
 Surely it will be one of the best to date with participants coming from all over.

 Some of the Bansko Jazz Festival 2019 most popular music artists were Maceo Parker, Tony Momrelle & Vanessa Haynes and many other live bands.

-Another amazing initiative to try is the Midnight Jazz Sessions starting every night from 11:30 PM to 2:30 AM.
+Another amazing initiative to try is the Midnight Jazz Sessions starting every night from 11:30 PM to 02:30 AM.
 There you can listen to some of the best musicians from all over Bulgaria.

 There are many legends on how Bansko was founded.
 One of the most popular is that there was a Slavic tribe living in the Pirin and worshipping god Perun.

 The town is an amazing travelling point located in one of the best parts in Bulgaria, the Southwestern region.
 In present days it is an international hot point for summer and winter tourism activities.

-The Jazz Festival Stage
+Bansko Jazz Fest Stage